We can support you to welcome a young volunteer to your organisation

 Most young people would prefer to volunteer alongside a friend.
 If you can welcome more than one volunteer, you may get more interest.

-Our handy CHECKLIST details all the policies and procedures you will need in place.
-We know you’re very busy and some of this may seem complicated.
-The Spark Somerset team are here for you!
+Our handy CHECKLIST includes all the policies and procedures you will need in place.
+We know you’re very busy and some of this may seem complicated so do get in touch if you need some support.

 Recruiting through the Duke of Edinburgh Award programme

-Many organisations recruit young volunteers through the DofE programme.
+Many organisations recruit young volunteers through the Duke of Edinburgh (DofE) programme.
 There are three Award levels in the programme; Bronze - for those in Year 9 or above (aged over 13 years), Silver - for those in Year 10 or above, and Gold - for those aged over 16 years.

-For the Bronze Award, each section should be undertaken for 3 months (and 1 section for 6 months); Silver sections for 6 months (and 1 section for 9 months); Gold sections for 12 months (and one section for 18 months).
-These timescales are slightly shorter if young people have already completed another level of the Award.
+For the Bronze Award, two sections should be undertaken for 3 months and 1 section for 6 months; Silver Award - two sections for 6 months and one for 3 months (unless direct entrant when one section for 12 months); Gold Award – two sections for 12 months and one for 6 months (unless direct entrant then one section for 18 months).
+More details about the award can be found here.

-The organisation supporting the young person (such as their school, Scouts group or college) and the young person should ensure the volunteer placements meets the criteria of the scheme before they start volunteering.
+The organisation supporting the young person (such as their school, Scouts group or college) and the young person themselves should ensure the volunteer placement meets the criteria of the scheme before they start volunteering.
 Key criteria include being in a charity or not for profit organisation.
-You can choose to be a DofE Authorised Activities Provider (AAP) through a licencing system, and this allows you to advertise on their website.
-This incurs a small one-off cost, however, you do not need to do this to provide volunteer opportunities.
+You can choose to be a DofE Authorised Activities Provider (AAP) through a licensing system, and this allows you to advertise on their website.
+This incurs a small one-off annual cost however, you do not need to do this to provide volunteering opportunities.
+More details here.

 The main thing you will be asked to do at the end of a volunteer experience is write a brief Assessor’s Report.
-DofE ask that these are specific to the young person, give some details of what the young person has done, and gives start and finish dates.
+DofE ask that these are specific to the young person, give some details of what the young person has done, and includes start and finish dates.
 You can do this in the young person’s DofE book or online.
-More information is available HERE.
+More information is available Here.

 Policies and Procedures

-You probably already have a shelf full with policies and procedures, it's a good idea to make sure that staff or volunteers supervising young volunteers are familiar with the following:
+You probably already have a shelf full of policies and procedures, but it's a good idea to make sure that staff or volunteers supervising young volunteers are familiar with the following: